 There are other brushes that are good and not as expensive as well.
 I recently started using the Citadel line of brushes, deciding to really test them out, and I’ve honestly been impressed.
-The layer brushes can be bought for around $6 a brush, and with proper care they will last quite a while.
+The layer brushes can be bought for pretty cheap and with proper care they will last quite a while.